simbarras/celeritas-docs/meetings/minutes.md

   stack allocator returns a null pointer and the physics process exits.
 In that case, the remaining particles will be moved to a queue so they can be transported by the next kernel launch.

+# Fri Jul 31, 2020

+- Tom's funding update:
+  - Expected to receive funding for the next FY before September.

+- Project's update:
+  - Added new code design to Celeritas wiki, everyone is encouraged to provide feedback.
+  - Seth wrote a new test harness for the KNInteractor.
+  - Guilherme is working on vecgeom's magfield propagator.
+  - Stefano is working on code to export Geant4 particle and physics table data and import it into Celeritas.
+  - Amanda is working on random number generators.

+- Upcoming HEP update in September.
+We plan to present a few micro examples on how the current code is performing.
+- Soon suggests a step-by-step installation process sketched up.